SQweb-team/Coding-Style/Readme.md

 Don't add vendor prefixes yourself.
 Instead, use [autoprefixer](https://github.com/postcss/autoprefixer).

-You may not use SASS, LESS or any other preprocessor.
+You may not use SASS, LESS or any other preprocessor unless otherwise noted.
 If you need to go beyond vanilla CSS, please use PostCSS.

 ##HTML